gvwilson/thirdbit/src/fiction/in-heck/index.md

 "We're looking for a friend of ours,"
 Gumption ventured.
-"She was taken by a flying bot just an hour ago.
+"She was taken by a helibot just an hour ago.
 We were hoping—"

 A rustle ran through the assembled bots.